wjakethompson/wjt-quarto/blog/tidy-sports-analytics/2017-08-25-tidy-sports-analytics-part-4-tidyverse/index.markdown

 ---
-title: "Tidy Sports Analytics, Part 4: tidyverse"
+title: "Tidy sports analytics, part 4: tidyverse"
 date: 2017-08-25
 subtitle: ""
 description: "In our concluding entry, we reflect on the tidyverse and look at resources for future learning."